spmallette/java-dse-driver/README.md

 dseSession.executeGraph(s);
 ```

+#### Timeouts

+The higher time limit for executing a Graph query is defined server side, in the `dse.yaml`.

+By default the Java driver will rely on that option that is declared server-side.
+This means that by default,
+after sending a request, the driver will wait until the server responds with a result or an error message, or times out.

+This can be changed if the client needs a lower timeout.
+A timeout for the client can be set either on the Cluster's
+`GraphOptions` object and will apply to all Graph queries, or individually on each `GraphStatement` object, through
+the methods `setReadTimeoutMillis()`.
+Note that the server will abort a query once the client has stopped waiting for
+it, so there's no risk of leaving long-running queries on the server.

 ### Query execution

 As seen already, graph statements can be executed with the session's `executeGraph` method.
 There is also an